 He may be right.
 I honestly don't know.

-And that's the same answer I am giving my friends Up North when they ask me if things down here are on the up-and-up.
+That's the same answer I am giving my friends up North when they ask me if things down here are on the up and up.
 I just don't know.

 Sure, George W. Bush's brother, Jeb, was the governor here.
-And, yes, then-Secretary of State Katherine Harris was woefully unprepared for the events that unfolded, and she appeared to be taking her marching orders from some higher-ups in the GOP hierarchy.
+And, yes, then-Secretary of State Katherine Harris was woefully unprepared for the events that unfolded, and she appeared to be taking her marching orders from some higher authority.

 But would they really stoop to stealing a presidential election?